 Vitamins and Minerals

 Because our Whey Protein Isolate has an extra filtration step, it is slightly lower in vitamins and minerals than the Whey Protein Concentrate.
 The Whey Protein Concentrate is most noticeably higher in the B Vitamins, Choline, Calcium and Potassium.

 Our Whey Protein Isolate has a lower lactose content than our Whey Protein Concentrate.
 This makes it the perfect choice for those with lactose intolerances.
 It also has a cleaner, less creamy or milky taste.

 Still not sure which whey is for you?

 It really depends what you’re using the powder to achieve.

-Our Simply Whey Protein is a good quality protein, great value and perfect for those who exercise and want to consume an optimal amount of protein (20-25 g) post exercise.
+Our Whey Protein Concentrate is a good quality protein, great value and perfect for those who exercise and want to consume an optimal amount of protein (20-25 g) post exercise.
 The extra vitamins and minerals may improve recovery, and the extra fat and carbohydrate make it a creamier tasting complete protein powder to have after exercise.

-In comparison, our Premium Whey Protein is also a good quality protein powder but is lower in calories.
+In comparison, our Whey Protein Isolate is also a good quality protein powder but is lower in calories.
 Ideal for those trying to lose fat whilst preserving lean body mass, using smaller servings throughout the day to increase dairy protein content.
 The lower lactose content also makes it ideal for those who are sensitive to the effects of lactose.

 So which whey will you go for?
 Let us know on social media using the hashtag #whichwhey Don’t forget if you are looking for an Organic alternative, we have a fantastic Organic Whey Protein too!